ajs-voices/once-upon-a-dream/scenes/021-my-apartment.md

 My fingers found purchase in his hair but I only held on while he took me into his hot wet mouth.
 "Fuck!"
 I groaned out as he took me deeper each time.
 It wasn't long before I was watching him take me in his mouth from tip to base.
 I felt his throat tighten around my cock and I almost lost it.
 Before he could do it again I pulled on his hair and he stopped.
 His eyes were heavy and his lips swollen but still around my cock.
 "I'm going come if you do that again."

 He grinned but I tugged on his hair and he came away from my cock with a soft sluping sound.
 His lips were wet and I pulled him up.
-His eyes were clothes as I guided him to my mouth with a handful of his hair.
+His eyes were clothd as I guided him to my mouth with a handful of his hair.
 He moaned the moment our mouths touched.
 My fingers worked his pants off and we both stepped out of what remained of our clothes.
 His naked body was pressed against mine.
 His cock was hard and hot.

 I broke the kiss and pushed pretty boy on to the bed.
 He fell with an oomp and I crawled on top of him as he moved backwards so we weren't hanging off the bed.
 He looked so fucking hot and I kissed him hard and pulled his bottom lip into my mouth and sucked and bit.
 He moaned underneath me and I felt his cock jump.
 I kissed along his jawline and down his neck to my favorite spot.
 He tasted clean.
 No cologne or heavy scents on his skin.
 It wasn't what I expected.
 I sucked and bit just about the tattoo on his neck.
 A memory drifting to my mind of the dream I had.
 I stopped what I was doing and looked at the tattoo and saw what my memory remembered, the strange curves, it wasn't an infinity sign or the letter z but taken apart it could.